marcduiker/marcduiker.github.io/_posts/2022-11-02-one-year-at-ably.md

 ## Roadmap & Predictability

 Part of my role involves creating and updating a roadmap for the .NET & Azure community.
 This document refers to the company strategy, and how the DevRel team activities fit in that strategy.
-The roadmap contains the high level topics which I'll create content for, estimations on their outcomes,  and a timeline.
-The metrics & predictability aspect is really one of the most difficult parts in DevRel.
-One blog post can go viral while the next one gets hardly any engagement.
+The roadmap contains the topics which I plan to create content for, estimations on their outcomes, and a timeline.
+The metrics & predictability of the outcomes is really one of the most difficult parts in DevRel.
+One blog post can go viral while the next one hardly gets any engagement.
 It's important to try understand why something works well or why it doesn't.

 What I've learned over the last year is that content creation is just a small part of the bigger picture when working in DevRel.
 Content distribution is just as important.
 If I write a great blog post but hardly anyone will read it, then writing it has been a waste of my time.
-I spend more time recently on the distribution part, to make sure content gets the proper exposure across various channels.
-It's not a part I particularly like, but it needs to be done, and I do appreciate new insights it gives me.
+I'm spending more time these days on the distribution part, to make sure the content gets the proper exposure across various channels.
+It's not a part I particularly like, but it needs to be done, and I do appreciate the new insights it gives me.

-Reflecting on the content, the engagement, and analysing the performance (visits, session duration, signups) is even more important.
-If a content piece is not resulting in (enough) signups, then we investigate why, and change the content, or use a different approach for future pieces.
+Reflecting on the content, the engagement, and analyzing the performance (visits, session duration, sign-ups etc) is even more important.
+If a content piece is not resulting in (enough) sign-ups, then we investigate why, change the content, or use a different approach for future pieces.
 We're measuring several aspects for a couple of months now and it still feels like we're at the beginning of understanding the numbers.
-It's certainly an area that interests me, and where I want to improve in.
+It's certainly an area that interests me, and where I want to improve the predictability of my work.
 Being in DevRel means that you're constantly learning, measuring, and tweaking.
 And that's what I love about it.